-A competitive equilibrium in an input market is shown in Figure 1.
-The supply curve, S, represents the supply of the product being purchased, effectively the sum of the cost curves for the sellers of the product.
-The demand curve, D, is derived from the demand for the final product sold in the downstream market, as the product being purchased is typically an input into that final product.
+A competitive equilibrium in an input market is shown in Figure 1.5 The supply curve, S, represents the supply of the product being purchased, effectively the sum of the cost curves for the sellers of the product.
+The demand curve, D, is really a derived demand, as the product being purchased is typically an input into the final product being sold.
 Price and quantity in equilibrium are at the competitive level, where supply and demand intersect.